Prompt Manager for Translators Browser Extension

 Firefox Extension

-The first 5 prompts come prefilled with suggestions tailored for translators and text editors, while prompts 6 to 10 are fully customizable.
+The first 5 prompt fields come pre-filled with prompts tailored for translators and text editors, while prompt fields 6 to 9 are fully customizable.

 Chrome Extension